Car lease calculator

 5. Calculate the total cost.
 Add the result to the figure you got in step 3.

-Want to know how much you’ll pay each month?
-Divide the total cost by the number of payments on your lease.
-To make it easier, use a lease payment calculator in Canada to work out exactly how much your lease will cost.
+Want to know how much to lease a car per month?
+Divide the total cost by the total number of payments on your lease.
+To make it much easier, use a lease payment calculator in Canada, such as the government of Canada’s vehicle lease calculator.

-How to calculate the difference between 2 car lease options
+How to calculate the difference between two car lease options

-When you’re calculating different car leases to see which will work better for your budget, you can use these examples to help guide your expectations:
+When you’re calculating different car leases to see which will work better for your budget, you can use these examples to help guide your expectations.
+For car lease A, we used the Hyundai Venue, and for car lease B, we used the Nissan Versa.

 Car lease offer ACar lease offer B